Tuesday, April 23, 2013

 On April 18, 2013, at the age of 34 years old, Daniel Witt lost his fight with cancer.
 Thankfully on that same day he gained entrance into the most glorious place imaginable.
 As I look back it's weird to think that a man I knew for such a short amount of time could change my perspective on life in such a dramatic way.
 But I guess that's how God works.
 Constantly placing people in our lives to redirect our focus to Him.

 Today at 12 o’clock we honored Dan and the life he lived on earth.
-It was evident to all who attended that his peace and his joy were found in Christ.
+It was evident to all who attended that his hope, his peace and his joy were found in Christ.
 He lived and died knowing that God had a plan and even though he might not fully understand what it was he would be faithful to it until the very end.
 I'm thankful for his testimony and I pray that his unwavering faith will point all who knew him to the God of the universe and they too will glorify His name.

 1 Corinthians 10:31 - So, whether you eat or drink, or whatever you do, do all to the glory of God.